xeolabs/xeometry/README.md

 ## Creating a viewer

-The first step is to link to the xeometry library:
+Your first step is to link to the xeometry library:
 ````html
 <script src="xeometry.js"></script>
 ````